This post may contain affiliate links. For more information, read my disclosure policy.

 My easy churro cheesecake cookie recipe is basically a cheesecake hand pie but it’s inspired by churros and sopapilla.
 The churro cookie is drenched in cinnamon sugar butter which makes this hand pie so good.

-I sandwiched the crust with a cream cheese, sugar, and vanilla mixture.
+The best part about Churro Cheesecake Cookies is that they’re sandwiched with a cream cheese, sugar, and vanilla mixture.
 That becomes a cheesecake wonderfulness when it’s baked.
 But I didn’t stop there – these are Sopapillas after all!
 When they come out of the oven, you drench them in melted butter and dip them in cinnamon sugar while they’re still warm.

 ingredients in churro cookies.